 “A history of previous birth of a low birthweight infant, previous cesarean sections, multiple previous spontaneous abortions, prior stillbirth, or uterine anomaly identifies women at increased risk for recurrent [miscarriage], preterm birth, or stillbirth,” according to a study.

 Certain populations will require specific screenings for issues that disproportionately affect them.
+Here are some examples:

 Step Four: Embryo transfer

 About two to six days after your eggs have been collected, it’s time for the embryo to be transferred from incubation into the uterus.
+Though the procedure is often painless, your doctor may offer you a mild sedative to help you relax and reduce post-procedure cramping.

 If the process is successful, an embryo should attach to the uterine wall within 6-10 days after the transfer.
 Even though the egg may attach, you’ll have to wait at least two weeks after the transfer to take a pregnancy test.

-Mayo Clinic lists possible side effects as:
+Mayo Clinic lists possible side effects of the embryo transfer as:

 • Passing a small amount of clear or bloody fluid shortly after the procedure.
 This is due to the swabbing of the cervix before the embryo transfer.